 Trail Web Site: www.hansonhills.org

 Directions: Take I-75 to Downtown Grayling exit, follow I-75 Business Loop to M-72 West.
 Take M-72 West (Toward Traverse City), Turn Left on M-93 (Towards Camp Grayling) proceed ½ mile, then turn Left at our sign (HANSON HILLS SKI AREA).
 Park at the Main Lodge, Trail Head starts next to Pond.
 Maps are available at Main Lodge.

 For easy biking, riders may be interested in Hartwick Pines State Park trails.
 The three trails are 3, 5, and 7.5 miles in length.
 Hartwick Pines provides a campground with full facilities including grills, tables, restroom facilities, and electric hook-ups.
 For more information call 989-348-7068.

 Any designated snowmobile trails are open to riding, with the exception of the ORV trail West of Grayling on M-72.
 In general, public lands are completely open to biking, with the exception of the ORV trails and the very few areas marked as off-limits.

 The Grayling area offers lightly traveled country roads with a variety of terrain for the paved biking aficionado.
-For details, and suggested routes, call or visit Penrod’s AuSable River Resort, The Bicycle Shop or the Woodland Motor Lodge.
+For details, and suggested routes, call or visit Penrod’s AuSable River Resort or the Woodland Motor Lodge.
 For bike rentals, visit Penrod’s AuSable River Resort.

 comments by Dick Fultz of the Cross Country Ski Shop